 Sub-Standard 8.1.
-The organization contributes to the improvement of personal health literacy of the local population Yes 76- 100% Rather yes 51-75% Rather no 26-50% No 0-25% N/A Indicator 8.1.1.
-The organization provides evidence-based and non-commercial information about relevant health topics issues to the local community it serves.
+The organization contributes to the improvement of personal health literacy of the local population Yes 76-100% Rather Yes 51-75% Rather No 26-50% No 0-25% N/A Indicator 8.1.1.
+The organization provides evidence- based and non-commercial information about relevant health topics issues to the local community it serves.
 (E.g. through health fairs, public lectures).
 Comments: Click here to enter text.

-Indicator 0 1 2 Indicator 8.1.2.
+Indicator 8.1.2.
 The organization drives health education and promotion initiatives to build skills for health literacy in the local population.
 (E.g. by organizing workshops on workplace health promotion in local companies, or facilitating guided tours to the hospital for students from local schools) Comments: Click here to enter text.
 Indicator 8.1.3.
-The organization conducts interventions to improve health literacy of hard-to-reach patients / citizen groups at the local level.
-(E.g. interactive meetings with socio-economically disadvantaged groups or migrant communities) Comments: Click here to enter text Click here to enter text.
-Sub-Standard 8.2 The organization supports the dissemination and further development of organizational health literacy in the geographic region and beyond.
-Yes 76- 100% Rather yes 51-75% Rather no 26-50% No 0-25% N/A Sub-Standard 8.2 The organization supports the dissemination and further development of organizational health literacy in the 76- yes no N/A
+The organization conducts interventions to improve health literacy of hard-to- reach patients / citizen groups at the local level.
+(E.g. interactive meetings with socio- economically disadvantaged groups or migrant communities) Comments: Click here to enter text.
+Sub-Standard 8.2 The organization supports the Yes Rather Rather No dissemination and further development of organizational health literacy in the geographic region and beyond.
+76-100% Yes 51-75% No 26-50% 0-25% N/A Indicator 8.2.1.
+Health literacy activities and outcomes are part of the organization's public reporting.
+Comments: Click here to enter text.
+Indicator 8.2.2.
+The organization communicates

 Indicator 8.2.3.
-The organization participates in health literacy research and development projects.
-Comments: Click here to enter text.
+The organization participates in health literacy research and development projects. п Click here to enter text.
 Indicator 8.2.4.
 The organization contributes to wider (policy) goals or action plans in the field of health literacy.
 Comments: Click here to enter text.
 Indicator 8.2.5.
 The organization offers health literacy best practices for the professional training of doctors, nurses, and other relevant professional groups also outside of the organization.
 Comments: Click here to enter text.